AD1t12407/MindWave-Minor/README.md

-Here is the complete README updated with the correct image URLs based on your GitHub repository:
+Here’s the updated README with resized screenshots in the format you requested:

 ```markdown
 # Music Therapy Application